VivekJagtap/DashboardApp/README.md

 # Running project
-1. Run the server using 'http-server' command in the same directory.
+1. Run the server using 'http-server' command in the same directory,Make sure you have http-server installed on your pc if not then install it using 'npm install http-server -g'.
 2. Hit url 'localhost:<port-number>/pivotchatinDashboard.html' on server and see the result;e.g http://localhost:8080/pivotchatinDashboard.html.

 # Components used